We Tracked 50,000 Pokémon Card Listings for 90 Days. Here’s What the Data Says About the 2026 Market.

 Wrapping Up

-If you’re running a flipping operation, an arbitrage fund, or a trading card analytics product, the data pattern is likely durable for at least the rest of the year.
+If you're running a flipping operation, an arbitrage fund, or a trading card analytics product, the data pattern above is durable for at least the rest of the year — until PSA grading throughput catches up with the current generation of chase rares.

 Ready to get started?